 Myth #1: Adrenal fatigue isn’t a “real” condition

-So why is it such a challenge to put this question to rest once and for all?
-I think there are a few factors.
-First of all, conventional medicine continues not to recognize adrenal fatigue as a real problem.
-This is in part because of a name that is not necessarily precise, and in part because conventional medicine generally struggles with conditions that aren’t black and white.
+Conventional medicine continues to not recognize adrenal fatigue as a real problem.
+This is in part because of a name that is not necessarily precise (your adrenals don’t wear out, as suggested by the term fatigue – they just stop functioning as they should), and in part because conventional medicine generally struggles with conditions that aren’t black and white.

 In between the conventional medical diagnoses of Addison’s disease (adrenal insufficiency) and Cushing’s syndrome (hypercortisolism) is a wide spectrum of stress-induced adrenal dysfunction that deserves a whole lot of overdue recognition.